-Singapore scientists discover p53 mutation hinders cancer treatment responseJanuary 25th, 2013 in Cancer /
+Singapore scientists discover p53 mutation hinders cancer treatment responseJanuary 25, 2013 in Medicine & Health / Cancer

 Scientists from the National Cancer Centre Singapore (NCCS) have discovered the workings of the gene that has been hindering treatment response in cancer patients.
 This discovery was made after 5 years of studying the mutant form of the p53 gene, the major tumor suppressor in humans, which is generally found mutated in over 50% of all type of human cancers.